cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

 ### Pages

-Pages are used for static content such as the About page, Contact page or any other information pages that do not change frequently.
+Pages are used for static content such as the About page, Contact page or any other information pages that will not change frequently.

 - To add a page, go to **Pages → Add New**
 - Enter your content and use the available meta boxes to Customize the layout if needed (for example, overriding default page settings via **Page Settings** in the right sidebar).